SabreDevStudio/SabreAPIsWorkflows/README.md

 In addition, the new urls accept TLS protocol.
 In order to enable TLS support in soapUI, please follow these steps:

-1. Go to the bin folder of soapUI installation - normally under: C:\Program Files\SmartBear\SoapUI-x.x.x\bin\
+1. Go to the bin folder of your soapUI installation - normally under: C:\Program Files\SmartBear\SoapUI-x.x.x\bin\
 2. Edit the file named SoapUI-x.x.x.vmoptions with any text editor (being x.x.x your soapUI installation version)
-3. Add or upadte (if existing) the -Dsoapui.https.protocols line, as follows:
+3. Add or update (if existing) the -Dsoapui.https.protocols line, as follows:

 -Dsoapui.https.protocols=TLSv1.2,TLSv1,SSLv3